Capuchin monkey: Relationship with humans

-Easily recognized as the "organ grinder" or "greyhound jockey" monkeys, capuchins are sometimes kept as exotic pets.
-Sometimes they plunder fields and crops and are seen as troublesome by nearby human populations.
-In some regions, they have become rare due to the destruction of their habitat.
+Capuchin monkeys have a long history in entertainment and being kept as pets, mostly illegally.
+Because of their very expressive faces, people easily connect with them, making them very popular in general, and more recently on social media, mostly in anthropomorphized environments.
+While living close to humans makes capuchins familiar and appealing, it often encourages utilitarian views (where the monkeys are seen as objects for human use) and dominion-oriented views (the belief that humans have the right to control them).

+This long history of human contact helped normalize the idea of keeping them in captivity.
+As a result, this masks that capuchins are wild primates with complex ecological and welfare needs, treating them simply as pets.
+This reflects on the capuchin monkey's relationship with humans throughout history.

-Starting in 1979, Helping Hands, a nonprofit organization based in Boston, trained capuchin monkeys to assist quadriplegics as monkey helpers in a manner similar to mobility assistance dogs.
-However, unlike dogs, monkeys are wild animals; thus, they needed to have all of their teeth pulled and wore belts that could administer shocks to deter their unwanted and naturally destructive behavior.
+Starting in 1979, Helping Hands, a nonprofit organization based in Boston, tried to train capuchin monkeys to assist quadriplegics as monkey helpers in a manner similar to mobility assistance dogs.
+However, unlike dogs, monkeys are wild animals; thus, they needed to have all of their teeth pulled and wear belts that could administer shocks to make them cope.

 In 2010, the U.S. federal government revised its definition of service animal under the Americans with Disabilities Act (ADA).
 Nonhuman primates and other exotic animals were no longer recognized as service animals under the ADA.
 The American Veterinary Medical Association does not support the use of nonhuman primates as assistance animals because of animal welfare concerns, the potential for serious injury to people, and risks that primates may transfer dangerous diseases to humans.
 In 2021, Helping Hands (the organization that provided helper monkeys to disabled persons) rebranded, changing its name to Envisioning Access and replaced the use of monkeys with a focus on new assistive technologies.

 Capuchin monkeys are the most common featured monkeys in film and television, with notable examples including: Night at the Museum (and its sequels), Outbreak, Monkey Shines, Pirates of the Caribbean: The Curse of the Black Pearl (and its sequels), Zookeeper, George of the Jungle, and The Hangover Part II.
 Ross Geller (David Schwimmer) on the NBC sitcom Friends had a capuchin monkey named Marcel.
-Crystal the Monkey is a famous monkey actress.
+Crystal the Monkey is a famous monkey actress, a female of the species Sapajus apella, she has appeared in more than 30 productions.